-Because this website is often updated with new information, photos and items added to existing posts, it is useful to have a ‘signpost’ alerting readers to where such newly-added content is located.
-Hence this page showing “what’s new in the Cybis Archive.”
+Because this website is often updated with new information and photos added to existing posts, it is useful to have a ‘signpost’ alerting readers to where such newly-added content is located.
+Hence this page showing “what’s new in the Cybis Archive” over the preceding 12 months.

 This page is updated shortly after the end of each month.
 The link to the cited post, or to the post in which the cited new item appears, will open in a new tab.